minsu3/sqlite3-api-lab/README.md

 # Car Shopping API

-#### This API allows you to get the acquire information on stop car dealerships in Bay Area as well as each customer information and their purchase order.
+#### This API allows you to get the acquire information on top car dealerships in Bay Area as well as each customer information and their purchase order.

 ## Entity Relationship Diagram
 ![carshoppingapi](./erd.png)